CourtneyGosselin/InteractiveConversationalAgent/README.md

    * "That aint something im knowledgable on maybe say it ina  different way"
    * "Could you say it in a different way I may just not know what youre on about"
 * Spell check
-* Use of language toolkits
+* Language toolkits
     * Synonym recognition -WordNet (you'll need a Java API to it)
-    * POS tagging -Stanford toolkit,
+    * POS tagging -Stanford toolkit
+      * POS tagging was implemented to give responses when a noun is found and otherwise defualt answer would of been used
     * OpenNLP Named entity recognition -Stanford toolkit,
     * OpenNLP Phrasal -Stanford toolkit
     * Coreference Resolution -Stanford toolkit,